Sergiy Serdyuk - Fotolia

 While DBAs typically aren't eager to embrace the cloud, the migration of SQL Server environments to the cloud will certainly continue to grow in 2019 and beyond.
 The cloud offers cost and scalability benefits that are hard to keep ignoring, while barriers to cloud deployments continue to shrink -- in general and for SQL Server users in particular.

-Microsoft has adopted a cloud-first development model under which new SQL Server features are tested and implemented in its Azure SQL Database cloud service before they're moved into the on-premises product.
+Microsoft has adopted a cloud- development model under which SQL Server features are tested and implemented in its Azure SQL Database cloud service before they're moved into the on-premises product.
 Most Transact-SQL features are now fully supported in both SQL Server and Azure SQL Database, and Microsoft said the Managed Instance version of the cloud service it launched in late 2018 can run existing SQL Server applications without any changes.

 Also, both SQL Server 2017 and 2019 have built-in hybrid cloud features that can span on-premises and cloud database instances.